dionys93/ety-dictionary/data-text/inglisce/orthography/morphology/0-foundations/the-heavy-lean-split.md

 In Modern English, words frequently suffer from zero-derivation, where the exact same spelling is used for an active verb (to *pit*) and a concrete noun (the *pit*).

 **Inglisce** eliminates this visual ambiguity through the use of an unpronounced final **⟨-e⟩**, which serves as a structural grammatical flag rather than a phonetic letter.
+It performs three essential functions across the language:

+1. **Verb State:** It explicitly marks the infinitive state of an action.
+2. **Noun Scaffolding:** On singular nouns, it provides the necessary surface area for possessive markers and verbal contractions to attach cleanly.
+3. **Stress Tracking:** In multisyllabic words, its presence or absence acts as a visual map for spoken stress.

-For verbs, this terminal weight explicitly marks the infinitive state.
-For singular nouns, it acts as essential scaffolding that allows possessive markers and verbal contractions to attach cleanly.
-Ultimately, this single functional marker stabilizes morphology, prevents zero-derivation, and supports complex syntactic operations across the language without altering the lexemic root.
+Ultimately, this single functional marker stabilizes morphology, prevents zero-derivation, and supports complex syntactic operations without altering the lexemic root.

 How this **⟨-e⟩** behaves during active conjugation and pluralization depends strictly on the etymology and phonetic length of the root.